Archive for June, 2012

 1 Comment

-Reblogged from Tin Can Traveler:
+Tin Can Traveler

 (My Dad worked for many years at the Bethlehem Steel as a chemist.
 He was very proud of his work and loved his job.
 As a photojournalist this is my tribute to the place that gave my family so much.)